 Betternet is a hugely popular Canadian VPN which claims to have more than 38 million users around the world.

 The service is best known for its largely unrestricted free plan.
-This has no limits on bandwidth, no need to register or hand over your email address, you can just download a client – Windows, Mac, iOS, Android, Firefox or Chrome extension – and get started right away.
-There's support for OpenVPN encryption, and you're even able to use P2P.
+This has no limits on bandwidth, no need to register or hand over your email address, you can just download a client – Windows, Mac, iOS, Android, Firefox or Chrome extension – and start right away.

 - Want to try Betternet?
 Download it here

-The free plan inserts ads into websites, too, perhaps allowing advertisers to find out more about what you're doing.
+The free plan inserts ads into websites, too, perhaps allowing advertisers to find out more you.

-Lots of free VPNs use similar ad-related tricks, but a 2016 Australian report on the privacy and security risks of Android VPN apps found that Betternet stood out in particular.
+Lots of free VPNs use similar ad-related tricks, but a 2016 Australian report on the privacy and security risks of Android VPN apps found that Betternet stood out.
 The report authors checked each app for embedded tracking libraries and found Betternet had more than anybody else.

 If you'd rather not take the risk, you could opt for Betternet's Premium plan.
-This doesn't include ads, so the concerns about tracking libraries and VirusTotal scores don't apply.
-It also offers improved performance and more locations across 10 countries: Australia, Canada, France, Germany, Hong Kong, Japan, Netherlands, Singapore, as well as the UK and US.
+This doesn't include ads, so the concerns about tracking libraries don't apply.
+It also offers improved performance and more locations across 70 countries, along with 27 cities in the US.

-Betternet Premium's one-month pricing seems high at $11.99 (£9.60), but pay for a year upfront and this plummets to an effective $2.99 (£2.40).
-There's also a welcome bonus in a free seven-day trial, although you must hand over your payment details first, and if you forget to cancel your subscription, it renews at the most expensive $11.99 a month rate.
+Betternet Premium's one-month pricing seems high at $11.99, but pay for a year upfront and this plummets to an effective $2.99.
+There's also a welcome bonus in a free seven-day trial, although you must hand over your payment details first (only cards are supported), and if you forget to cancel your subscription, it renews at the most expensive $11.99 a month rate.

-The document points out that the free Betternet service may be used by third-party companies to display "generic ads... in front of certain apps or websites."
+The free version of Betternet has another issue, as third-party companies may use it to display "generic ads."
 Betternet doesn't share your personal information or browsing history with these companies, but "advertisers may be able to connect certain information independently from you or your device when serving ads... including your device's advertising ID, IMEI, MAC Address and wireless carrier."